datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 #### Removing Lineage Edges

-From the same modal that you add new lineage edges, you can remove them as well.
+You can remove lineage edges from the same modal used to add lineage edges.
 Find the edge(s) that you want to remove, and click the "X" on the right side of it.
 And just like adding, you need to click "Save Changes" to save and if you exit without saving, your changes won't be applied.

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/lineage/remove-lineage-edge.png"/>